ActivitySim/dashboard/README.md

-# SimWrapper project website
+# ActivitySim Dashboard project website

-This repo contains the interactive visualization website for **SimWrapper**, available at https://vsp.berlin/simwrapper
+This experimental dashboard is based on **SimWrapper**, available at https://vsp.berlin/simwrapper

 - DOCS available at: https://simwrapper.github.io/docs